okd-project/okd/Documentation/UPI/vSphere_terraform/README.md

 Checkout the official [Openshift 4.3 Documentation](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html#installation-requirements-user-infra_installing-vsphere).
 Add DNS and DHCP records for your virtual machines, that will be provisioned in next steps.

-Install a Loadbalancer in front of your API servers.
+Install a loadbalancer in front of your API servers.
 Choose a high availability setup, if you need it.
-The Loadbalancer is only for API traffic and Kubernetes can handle an outage of the API.
-During an outtage the cluster is not able to change something.
+The loadbalancer is only for API traffic and Kubernetes can handle an outage of the API.
+During an outage the cluster is not able to change something.

 Find, download and upload an image of FCOS for [VMware vSphere](https://getfedora.org/en/coreos/download/).